parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Patch.left.BCPressure.water.0.Location 0.333

+*double*
+**Patch.\ *patch_name*.BCPressure.\ *phase_name*.\ *point_number*.Value**
-This key specifies the water-table height for the given point if type **DirEquilPLinear** boundary conditions are selected.
+no default This key specifies the water-table height for the given point if type **DirEquilPLinear** boundary conditions are selected.
 All saturation values on the patch are determined by first projecting the water-table height value onto the line, then linearly interpolating between the neighboring water-table height values onto the line.
-Example Useage:

 .. container:: list